On the generalized Hausdorff dimension of Besicovitch sets: Construction of

 \end{proposition}

+\begin{proof} By Proposition \ref{prop:Perron}, the gaps of $\Pb^x_M$ increase as $x$ increases from $x_j$ to $x_{j-1}$.
+Therefore, it suffices to prove the proposition for $x=x_j^+$ (the general case follows by monotonicity considerations).

-\begin{proof} First, we prove the proposition for $x=1-\frac{\jk}{\n}$.
-Denote $C_j=\Eb_{\n}^{1-\frac{\jk}{\n}}$.
-As mentioned above, $C_j$ consists of $2^{\n-\jk}$ many disjoint intervals each of length $\frac{2^\jk-1}{\n \cdot 2^\n}$.
-By the proof of Proposition \ref{prop:Perron}, the gaps between the adjacent intervals in $C_j$ are given by \eqref{eq:vertical-gap}.
-It follows that these gaps, ordered vertically, form an automatic sequence given by the final outcome of the iteration:
+To be more precise, when $x=x_j^+$, $N_{x_j^+}(I)$ is understood as the number of connected components of $\Eb_{\n}^{x_j}\cap I$.
+For simplicity, we denote $C_j=\Eb_{\n}^{x_j}$.
+Note that $C_j$ is a union of $2^{\n-\jk}$ many disjoint intervals of length $r_j-r_0$.
+By Remark \ref{rmk:Perron}\,($i$), the gaps between the adjacent intervals in $C_j$ have size given by \eqref{eq:vertical-gap}.
+It follows that (the sizes of) these gaps, ordered vertically, form an automatic sequence given by the final outcome of the iteration: